wyattsaltzman/PMG-Assessment/README.md

 |Wednesday  |1,539.50       |1,691.00         |6,324.67    |

 This query reveals that Sunday emerges as the most favorable day of the week for running ads, considering both impressions and revenue generated.
+Also, Sunday is second in average clicks.
 However, it's essential to acknowledge that identifying the optimal day can be a subjective process, heavily influenced by the campaign's specific goals and objectives.

 Created by Wyatt Saltzman